 The design of the TP-Link Archer C9 can be described as 'quirky.'
 The exterior is a glossy white, and rather than the typical horizontal design, the Archer C9 heads in the other direction with a space saving vertical design, complete with a metal kickstand.
 Despite the price, this is no barebones model, as it has two USB ports, supports Beamforming, has four Gigabit Ethernet ports, and has parental controls.

-Going beyond the looks, the speeds are impressive across the board, dominating other budget routers, and seriously outperforming its price point, with throughput speeds that bested many other routers on the board, such as its 5 GHz speeds that we clocked at 311.1 Mbps on the close test, clearly punching above its weight.
-The downside of this router is on the network congestion test we measured FPS at 16.55, a slower score, and indicating room for improvement in the QoS.
+The performance is impressive across the board, dominating other budget routers and seriously outperforming its price point.
+With throughput speeds that bested many other routers on the board, such as its 5 GHz speeds that we clocked at 311 Mbps on the close test, it's clearly punching above its weight.

 All the routers in this guide were tested first hand using a variety of high bandwidth applications, including gaming, 4K video, file transfers, and general web surfing.
 The latest version of the router's firmware was flashed onto the router at the onset of testing.
 All the client devices used were consistent throughout testing, running the latest drivers and software.

-Three test runs were done on each wireless adapter at each of the 2.4 GHz and 5 GHz frequencies, at both the close and far distances, with the highest throughput of each parameter reported.
-The client used is the Trendnet TEW-809UB, our choice for the Best high-end USB Wi-Fi Adapter.
-The throughput is tested both at a "close" 8’ (2.4m) distance with direct line of sight, and also at a "far" 30’ (9.1m) distance with an obstructing floor and wall in the way, as well as some metal ductwork intervening.
+Each wireless router is tested at 2.4 GHz and 5 GHz frequencies, at both close and far distances, with the highest throughput of each parameter reported.
+The client used was Trendnet TEW-809UB, our high-end choice for the best USB Wi-Fi Adapter.
+The throughput was tested both at a "close" 8 ft (2.4m) distance with direct line of sight, and also at a "far" 30 ft (9.1m) distance with an obstructing floor and wall in the way, as well as some metal ductwork intervening.
 The "close" test indicates the peak throughput of the hardware, while the "far" test is a more realistic test of what the end user will experience when separated from the router by a wall or floor.